snowball-dev-group/snowball-bot/CONTRIBUTING.md

 If your language isn't in the list on the Crowdin, please notify us in Discord or create an Issue.
 PMing Crowdin project managers is ineffective and may not give any result!

+Do not forget to see [our repository containing rules and stuff][github_i18n_rules].

 We add languages with more than 20% of translated strings.
 Approvals are not required, most voted strings are going to exported localization files.

-For Merge Requests, we only accept those, that contribute to the Russian locale.
+For Pull Requests, we only accept those, that contribute to the source locale (English, US, `en-US`).

 ---